Andrew Cooper, Editor-in-chief

 Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore, India

-Subi George was born on January 1st, 1977 in a quaint little village in the south Indian state of Kerala.
-He is a Professor and Associate Chair of the New Chemistry Unit, Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore, India.
-He obtained his PhD degree at the National Institute for Interdisciplinary Science and Technology, India in 2004 and during 2005-2008 he was a post-doctoral fellow at the Eindhoven University of Technology in the Netherlands.
+I was born on January 1st, 1977 in a quaint little village in the south Indian state of Kerala.
+I am a Professor and Associate Chair of the New Chemistry Unit, Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore, India.
+I obtained my PhD degree at the National Institute for Interdisciplinary Science and Technology, India in 2004 and during 2005-2008 I was a post-doctoral fellow at the Eindhoven University of Technology in the Netherlands.

-Professor George is currently leading an Organic Materials and Supramolecular Chemistry group at JNCASR.
-His current research interests focus on Organic Responsive and Adaptive Materials, Functional Supramolecular Polymers, Living and Non-equilibrium supramolecular polymerization, Supramolecular Chirality and Organic optoelectronic materials.
+I am currently leading an Organic Materials and Supramolecular Chemistry group at JNCASR.
+My current research interests focus on Organic Responsive and Adaptive Materials, Functional Supramolecular Polymers, Living and Non-equilibrium supramolecular polymerization, Supramolecular Chirality and Organic optoelectronic materials.

 Stephen Goldup, Associate editor